terra-money/docs/docs/develop/module-specifications/spec-wasm.md

 ### MsgExecuteContract

-Invoke a function defined within the smart contract.
+Invokes a function defined within the smart contract.
 Function and parameters are encoded in `ExecuteMsg`, which is a JSON message encoded in Base64.

 ```go
 type MsgExecuteContract struct {